-Immediately after graduating high school in 2002, Mickey Williams joined the Army as an 11B, Infantryman under a Ranger Regiment contract.
-Mickey survived the grueling rigors of basic training in the hot and balmy weather of Fort Benning, Georgia.
-After basic training Mickey attended Airborne School, jumped out of perfectly good airplanes, and trained for his biggest test at that time: the Ranger Indoctrination Program (RIP), which is now known as the Ranger Assessment and Selection Phase (RASP).
-Out of 200 initial RIP candidates, only 34 remained on graduation day.
-Mickey was one of those 34.
-He was then assigned to B Company, 1st Ranger Battalion, 75th Ranger Regiment.
+Immediately after graduating High School in 2002, Mr. Williams joined the Army as an 11B, Infantryman under a Ranger Regiment contract.
+He survived the grueling rigors of basic training in the hot and balmy weather of Fort Benning, GA.
+After basic training he went to Airborne school, jumped out of perfectly good airplanes, and trained for his biggest test at that time: the Ranger Indoctrination Program (RIP), now known as the Ranger Assessment and Selection Phase (RASP).
+Out of 200 initial RIP candidates, only 34 remained on graduation day: Mr. Williams made it.

-Mr. Williams was also appointed by a Military Judge as a Part-Time Military Magistrate.
-As a military magistrate, Mickey presided over pre-trial confinement hearings and issued warrants for the seizure and search of evidence.
-He was also tasked with analyzing whether law enforcement could arrest soldiers for alleged misconduct.
-Mickey served as an Article 32 Investigating Officer, a legal advisor for 15-6 and financial loss (FLIPL) investigators, and regularly provided legal advice to the Brigade Commander and Brigadier General.
+Mr. Williams was also appointed by the Military Judge as a Part-Time Military Magistrate.
+As a military magistrate, Mr. Williams presided over pre-trial confinement hearings and issued warrants for seizing or searching for evidence.
+He also was tasked with analyzing whether law enforcement could arrest soldiers for alleged misconduct.
+Mr. Williams also served as an Article 32 Investigating Officer, legal advisor for 15-6 and FLIPL investigators, and regularly provided legal advice to a Brigade Commander and Brigadier General.